kgroveshok/z80-homebrew/WORD-LIST.md

  Compatible with PicoSPINet

 ### BREAD ( u -- u ) Lowlevel storage word.
-With the current bank, read a block from block address u (1-512) and push to stack  | DONE
+With the current bank, read a block from page id u (1-512) and push to stack  | DONE

  Compatible with PicoSPINet

 ### BWRITE ( s u -- ) Lowlevel storage word.
-With the current bank, write the string s to address u | DONE
+With the current bank, write the string s to page id u | DONE

  Compatible with PicoSPINet

 ### BUPD ( u -- ) Lowlevel storage word.
-Write the contents of the current file system storage buffer directly to address u | DONE
+Write the contents of the current file system storage buffer directly to page id u | DONE

  Coupled with the use of the BREAD, BWRITE and STOREPAGE words it is possible to implement a direct